 Additional information regarding PlusOne Solutions’ background screening searches and guidelines.

 When developed names are identified, it is important for PlusOne Solutions to ascertain if they are indeed legitimate and additional names to be searched.
 The name is the single most important identifier when ordering criminal records.
-Oftentimes we are provided with nicknames or short forms i.e. Timmy for Timothy Smith.
-Using reasonable procedures to ensure maximum possible accuracy, based on Customer requirements and contract, PlusOne Solutions may include alias and developed names, as well as the given name(s), when conducting county, state, or federal criminal and sex offender searches, in accordance with Customer requirements.
+Oftentimes, we are provided with nicknames or short forms i.e. Timmy for Timothy.
+Using reasonable procedures to ensure maximum possible accuracy, based on Customer requirements and contract, PlusOne Solutions may include alias and developed names, as well as the given name(s), when conducting county, state, or federal criminal and sex offender searches.
 The goal is to search using the complete legal names of the individual.
 The MVR search is driven primarily off the license number and state of issue so alias and developed names are not applicable in this search.

-The next area which deserves clarification are the guidelines around what we report when it comes to criminal record results.
+The guidelines around what we report when it comes to criminal record results are also important for Customers to understand.
 Typically, we are requesting a “7-year search for felony and misdemeanor convictions”, although Customer scope may vary.
 Although we only request 7 years of data, the court record researchers may return data older than that, provided it is readily available.
 Under the Fair Credit Reporting Act, we can report conviction information older than 7 years and will do so if it is received and reportable.
 Additionally, we may have state or jurisdictional reporting restrictions that create a shorter timeframe on what can be released.
 More recently, Ban the Box Legislation and Fair Chance Ordinances, as well as the legalization of marijuana, have also created reporting limitations on records, specifically with respect to misdemeanor offenses.
-Since the decriminalization of marijuana, in marijuana offenses, (sale, manufacture, distribution) some jurisdictions have restricted the use of this information.
-So, although it may have been illegal at the time the offense was committed, it is no longer to be used in making decisions or included in background reports.
+Since the decriminalization of marijuana, some jurisdictions have restricted the use of information related to specific marijuana offenses (sale, manufacture, distribution).
+So, although it may have been illegal at the time the offense was committed, such records can no longer be used in making decisions or included in background reports.